Zhou Fang (Tang dynasty)

 Court Lady Tuning the Lute, attributed to Zhou Fang.

 Zhou Fang (周昉 (Chou Fang); c.
 730–800), courtesy name Zhonglang (仲朗), was a Chinese painter during the Tang dynasty.
-Zhou lived in the Tang capital of Chang'an (modern Xi'an) and painted for the emperor.
+He lived in the Tang capital of Chang'an (modern Xi'an) and painted for the emperor.
 Zhou Fang came from a wealthy and prominent family, so he was very familiar with the luxurious life of the aristocratic class.
 He successively served as the governor of Yuezhou and Xuanzhou.

 Career and works

-Zhou Fang was very skilled in writing and in drawing figures such as Buddha statues, especially in depicting aristocratic women.
+Zhou Fang was very skilled in writing, in drawing figures such as Buddha statues, and especially in depicting aristocratic women.
 He had a dignified appearance, a plump physique, and soft and majestic colors, which were favored by the court officials at that time.
-He was an important figure painter who emerged after Wu Daozi during the middle Tang dynasty, a famous religious painter and figure painter at that time.
-He imitated Zhang Xuan in early years, but later made changes and created a unique unity.
-The most famous Buddhist image created by Zhou Fang is "Water Moon Guanyin". that became a popular standard called "Zhou Jiaxiang".
-The common feature of Zhou Fang and Zhang Xuan is that they broke out of the circle of religious painting and developed towards genre painting.
+He was an important figure painter who emerged after Wu Daozi, a famous religious and figure painter, during the middle Tang dynasty.
+He imitated Zhang Xuan in early years, but later changed and created a unique style.
+The most famous Buddhist image created by Zhou Fang is "Water Moon Guanyin" which became a popular standard called "Zhou Jiaxiang".
+Both Zhou Fang and Zhang Xuan broke out of the circle of religious painting and developed towards genre painting.

-Zhou Fang's Buddhist paintings have long been a popular standard, known as the "Zhou family style".Standing side by side with the "Cao family style", "Zhang family style", and "Wu family style", collectively known as the "Four Family Styles", it is the earliest style in ancient China with the characteristics of a painting school and is highly praised by painters throughout history.
+Zhou Fang's Buddhist paintings have long been a popular standard, known as the "Zhou family style".
+Standing side by side with the "Cao family style", "Zhang family style", and "Wu family style", collectively known as the "Four Family Styles", the "Zhou family style" is the earliest style in ancient China with the characteristics of a painting school and is highly praised by painters throughout history.

-Heirloom works include "Court Ladies Wearing Flowered Headdresses" scroll, "A painting of a lady waving a fan" scroll, "Picture of tuning the qin and sipping tea" scroll.
+Heirloom works of Zhou include the "Court Ladies Wearing Flowered Headdresses" scroll, the "A painting of a lady waving a fan" scroll, and the "Tuning the qin and sipping tea" scroll.

 The characteristics of Zhou Fang's works, according to records at that time, were "simple and powerful clothing" and "soft and beautiful colors".
 The portrayal of women is characterized by their richness, which can be seen in the existing works of Zhou Fang, such as "A painting of a lady waving a fan" and "Court Ladies Wearing Flowered Headdresses".

-Zhou Fang's artistic activity is long, up to three to four decades, running parallel to the Dàlì to Zhenyuan era (766–805), his artistic activity was mainly concentrated in Chang'an and Jiangnan.
+Zhou Fang's artistic career was long, three to four decades, running parallel to the Dàlì to Zhenyuan era (766–805).
+His artistic activity was mainly concentrated in Chang'an and Jiangnan.